Ben-Sheppard/ben-sheppard.github.io/content/post/12-05-24/index.md

 ![Outdoor tomatoes](tomatoes-3.png)

 ## Raised beds
-This is something new we are trying this yea, it's called the "no dig" method and the idea is that you don't dig the soil (surprising, I know).
+This is something new we are trying this year, it's called the "no dig" method and the idea is that you don't dig the soil (surprising, I know).
 We laid cardboard down on the existing soil to supress weeds and then added an initial batch of compost on top.
 We then plant directly into the compost.
 It's early days but so far it seems to be working well for the onions and garlic.